trzy/Supermodel/Docs/README.txt

     Description:    Minimum strength above which a Model 3 constant force command will be simulated on an XInput device.
                     XInputConstForceMax determines the vibration strength for
                     this effect.
 The default value is 30.
+Available only on Windows.

     ----------------